lambda-music/lambda-music/docs/arguments.md

 ```

 The above is an example which demonstrates how to use `create` command of the
-advanced-mode.  `create` instantiates the specified components of Lamu.
-This
+advanced-mode.
+The `create` command instantiates the specified components of
-example instantiates a Scheme engine, a Pulsar instance and a GUI frame.
-They
+Lamu.
+This example instantiates a Scheme engine, a Pulsar instance and a GUI
-are the most basic set of components in Lamu.
-Note that the every component
+frame.
+They are the most basic set of components in Lamu.
+Note that the every
-name is separated by keyword `+`.
-These `+` tokens separates their regions.
+component name is separated by keyword `+`.
+These `+` tokens separates their
+regions.

 ```
 > lamu advanced create scheme + pulsar + gui /path/to/file.scm +